AnasAlsmele/Noshi/README.md

 ---

  ### Why I Made Noshi
  I do coding every day, trying to make or learn something new, and as a person who loves to create his own stuff, I decided to build Noshi and share it with all.
-Also, to practis with Typescript and improve my skill in Javascript.
+Also, to practise with Typescript and improve my skill in Javascript.
  Join me on this long journey to create a useful toolkit which can speed up the building process...